List of Marvel Comics characters: A: Ani-Mator

 The Ani-Mator (Frederick Animus) is a character appearing in American comic books published by Marvel Comics.
 The Ani-Mator appeared in The New Mutants #59 (January 1988), and was created by Louise Simonson and Bret Blevins.

 Dr. Frederick Animus was a geneticist employed by a university conducting medical research, but instead concentrated on research of mutation.
 When he falsified reports on the effectiveness of medication, several people died; as a result he was investigated, fired, and jailed for negligence.
 It was there he met Cameron Hodge.
 Dubbed the Ani-Mator, he was employed as a geneticist by Hodge's organization the Right to research a means of stopping the process that created mutants.
 When the Right set him up on a deserted island in the North Atlantic he named Paradise, the Ani-Mator instead created a race of "Ani-Mates" by combining the characteristics of human beings and other animals through gene splicing and selective breeding, intending them to be slaves for humanity.

 One of the Ani-Mates, Bird-Brain, escaped the island and ultimately befriended the New Mutants.
 They returned to the island to stop the mad scientist's experiments.
 They succeeded in defeating the Ani-Mator's creations but were ultimately captured by Hodge and agents of the Right, who had become suspicious of the doctor's activities.
 Bird-Brain subsequently rallied the surviving Ani-Mates to help rescue his friends.
 During the fight with the Right troopers, the Ani-Mator broke free and attempted to shoot and kill Wolfsbane, but instead killed Cypher, who had pushed Wolfsbane out of the way.
 In retaliation, Magik threatened to shoot Ani-Mator with his own gun until being talked down by Wolfsbane and instead exiled him to the dimension of Limbo.
 There he was captured by S'ym, transferred into a demon of living circuitry, and forced to serve in S'ym's army.

 Annalee

-Annalee is a mutant in the Marvel Universe.
+Annalee is a character appearing in American comic books published by Marvel Comics.
 The character, created by Louise Simonson and June Brigman, first appeared in Power Pack #12 (July 1985).

 Annalee is a member of the subterranean mutants known as the Morlocks who possesses the mutant ability to influence the minds of others, making them feel whatever emotion she wants them to.
-Annalee's own four children were slain and this caused her to force the Power Pack to become her foster children.
+Annalee's own four children were previously killed, which leads her to force the Power Pack to become her foster children.
 Her repeated attempts failed (the latter attempt was foiled when Katie Power escaped and sought the aid of the X-Men, but she later found happiness caring for the young Morlock Leech.
 Annalee was killed by Scalphunter during the Mutant Massacre.